inbo/whip/docs/syntax.md

 sex:
   allowed: [male, female, 'male, female'] # Use quotes to escape commas and
-                            # whitespace.
+                            # white space.
 Will accept "male", "female" or
                             # "male, female", but not "male,female" (no
-                            # whitespace) or "female, male".
+                            # white space) or "female, male".
 ```

 Note: to pass, a value needs to be literally the same (= same sequence of characters) as (one of) the allowed value(s).
-This means that `allowed` is sensitive to case and whitespace.
+This means that `allowed` is sensitive to case and white space.

 ### minlength